vrush-20/OIBSIP-L1-Task1/README.md

 # OIBSIP
-This is a repository which will have all the tasks I have completed for the Java Programming Internship at Oasis Infobyte.
+This is a repository which will have all the tasks I have completed for the Web Development and Design at Oasis Infobyte.